 Numbers don't lie, and as the chart below shows, Google Chrome is currently the 'Usain Bolt' of browsers.
 Data from Stat Counter shows how that at the end of 2019, Chrome was the most popular choice with over 60% of the market share.
 Whilst that number is impressive on its own, it is even more staggering when you consider that Internet Explorer had just under 60% of the market as recently as 2008!

 In order to turn the tide, Microsoft has turned their attention to the development of 'Edge' and have stopped support for all but the latest Internet Explorer version.
 However, as the chart above shows, climbing back to the top of the browser pile is certainly not an easy task.

 If you can't beat them, join them

-It seems Microsoft have released a product that will be more appealing than it's predecessor.
+It seems Microsoft has released a product that will be more appealing than its predecessor.
 However, only time will tell if enough developers and users will be encouraged enough to make a dent into Google's seemingly unassailable lead.

 What browsers do Gecko support?